revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">
 Spark home: a path to the Spark installation directory.
-Application: a path to the executable file.
-We can select .py file Main class: the name of the main class of the .py file.
-Select it from the list.
+Application: a path to the executable file.We can select .py file Main class: the name of the main class of the .py file.Select it from the list.
 </details>
 </blockquote>

 ---

-215. How to create a Hive table using a Spark DF
+215.How to create a Hive table using a Spark DF

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)